 - GPA of 3.25.

 *Please note: some programs have more stringent requirements, e.g., GRE requirements.
 Please check with the department for specific requirements.

 Students who are accepted into U2G will be notified by their program area.
 Students will normally receive an acceptance letter during the spring of their junior year.

-During the first semester of the U2G program (students' 4th or senior year), students are assessed undergraduate level tuition and fees.
+Students are assessed undergraduate level tuition and fees during their first year of the U2G program (students' 4th or senior year), and until the bachelor's degree is conferred.
 Students should follow University deadlines for submitting their undergraduate application for degree.